Travel During a Pandemic

 Why We Travel

-For eight years we did just that: we lived two lives—one at our home in Walkerville, (Windsor) Ontario, writing and publishing our well-received local history books while helping other authors self-publish; and the other as independent travellers seeking adventure in exotic locales.
+For eight years we did just that: we lived two lives—one at our home in Walkerville, (Windsor) Ontario, writing and publishing our well-received local history books while helping other authors self-publish, and the other life we spent as independent travellers seeking adventure in exotic locales, while still managing our business.

 Since 2013, our preferred haunts included Bali and Thailand, but we also explored numerous other countries, including several circle-pacific trips and three round-the-world tours.
 We organized everything ourselves, becoming expert at finding off-the-beaten track and popular places.

-We aren’t country collectors; instead we've visited Bangkok- one of our favourite cities (but only for four days!), almost twenty times.
-Bali – despite drawing millions of tourists a year – still beguiled us with her charms and deep-seeded religious culture.
+We aren’t country collectors; for example, we've visited Bangkok—one of our favourite cities (but only for four days!) almost 20 times.
+Bali – despite drawing millions of tourists a year – still beguiled us with her charms and deep religious culture.
 We managed to tour Europe twice as well—as they say, Paris is always a good idea.

 Whispers of a Pandemic

-After a very frenetic Christmas selling season, we were off once again in January 2020 to Hanoi.
-When we visited Vietnam in 2016, we didn’t immediately fall in love with it.
-After re-watching the late Anthony Bourdain’s Vietnam travelogues, especially when we saw how much he loved the country, we decided to give it another shot.
+After a very frenetic Christmas book-selling season, we were off once again in January 2020.
+Our first destination was Hanoi.
+When we'd visited Vietnam in 2016, we hadn't immediately fall in love with it.
+But, after re-watching the late Anthony Bourdain’s Vietnam travelogues, especially when we saw how much he loved the country, we decided to give it another shot.

-One of the most brutal parts of getting there is the Trans-Pacific flight.
+One of the most brutal parts of getting to S. East Asia is the Trans-Pacific flight.
 This time, we flew from Toronto to Hanoi through Taipei; we departed at 1am on Tuesday and arrived at noon the following day.

 We immediately fell in love with Hanoi, particularly the old city where we stayed at a very quaint boutique hotel staffed by the most caring and devoted staff—a theme that would be repeated throughout our travels in Vietnam.